1

 6. Aging - Still happens, but 40% slower

-Death exists.
-You’re not immortal.
-But you die at 150 after a good life, not at 75 from something fixable.
+In the first generation after the treaty, death still exists.
+You’re not immortal yet.
+But you die at 150 after a good life, not at 75 from something that was fixable the whole time.
+Give it another generation, and “die” becomes a verb you use ironically.

 On my planet, this happened 4,000 years ago.
 You’re catching up quickly.